 Forming it all up

-Putting the toddler learning experience in a lesson plan form would look something like this…Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Putting the toddler learning experience in a lesson plan form would look something like this…Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!